Updated June 12, 2023

-Below image shows the difference between COLUMN & BAR chart.
+The below image shows the difference between the COLUMN & BAR charts.

 The main difference is showing the values horizontally and vertically at an interchanged axis.

 Types of Bar Charts in Excel

 There are totally 5 types of bar charts available in excel 2010.

 - 2-D Bar and 2-D stacked Bar chart